Lenders hold all the cards.

 Interest rates on federal loans are set by Congress.
 This means that federal loan servicers will not lower interest rates, regardless of the strategy used by the borrower.

-The only way to get a lower interest rate on this debt is to actually refinance the federal loans with a private lender.
-This move comes with a lot of risk because it means that all of the federal protections will be gone forever.
+The only way to get a lower interest rate on this debt is to refinance the federal loans with a private lender.
+This move can be dangerous because it means that all of the federal protections will be gone forever.
 As a result, a private refinance of federal debt is only recommended for borrowers who are in a strong financial situation.

 Making a Deal on a Loan Payoff

-The only time these sort of loan payoffs happen is in the event that a borrower has fallen significantly behind on their debt and is severely delinquent or in default.
+The only time these sort of loan payoffs happen is if a borrower has fallen significantly behind on their debt and is severely delinquent or in default.
 In some circumstances, a lender may offer to resolve the debt in return for a large payment.

 Borrowers who are current on their loans are highly unlikely to be able to get a loan payoff for less than the full amount owed.
 This is because the lender is making money on interest each month and has no incentive to offer a break.
 They know most borrowers have little choice but to repay the loan in full.